matteo-pallini/drabbit17.github.io/_posts/2021-04-07-job-interviews-mistakes-and-learnings.md

 comments: true
 author_profile: true
 title: "Job interviews: mistakes and learnings"
-excerpt: Why interviewing time to time is useful and whay I learned so far by doing so
+excerpt: Why interviewing time to time is useful and what I learned so far by doing so
 ---

 ## On the joy of being judged by a stranger